Kobayashi metric: Analogy with number theory

 of rational points of X, a central topic of number theory.
 There are several conjectures on the relation between these two subjects.
 In particular, let X be a projective variety over a number field k.
 Fix an embedding of k into C. Then Lang conjectured that the complex manifold X(C) is Kobayashi hyperbolic if and only if X has only finitely many F-rational points for every finite extension field F of k.
-This is consistent with the known results on rational points, notably Faltings's theorem on subvarieties of abelian varieties.
+This is consistent with the known results on rational points, notably Faltings' theorem on subvarieties of abelian varieties.

 More precisely, let X be a projective variety of general type over a number field k.
 Let the exceptional set Y be the Zariski closure of the union of the images of all nonconstant holomorphic maps C → X. According to the Green–Griffiths–Lang conjecture, Y should be a proper closed subset of X (and, in particular, not be equal to X).
 The strong Lang conjecture predicts that Y is defined over k and that X − Y has only finitely many F-rational points for every finite extension field F of k.

 In the same spirit, for a projective variety X over a number field k (or, more generally, a finitely generated field k of characteristic zero), Campana conjectured that the Kobayashi pseudometric of X(C) is identically zero if and only if X has potentially dense rational points, meaning that there is a finite extension field F of k such that the set X(F) of F-rational points is Zariski dense in X.